Gluesticks Blog

 Instructions

-• Melt chocolate in the microwave at 30 second intervals (stirring after each interval) until smooth.
+• Melt chocolate in a microwave-safe bowl (in the microwave) using 30-second intervals (stir after each interval) until smooth.
 This will take about a minute.
 DO NOT overheat or chocolate will not be usable.

 Notes